SimEA-ERA/DeepNANOMEC/Method_implementation/README.txt

 training.py: Performs the training of the NN
-run_epoch: Runs training.py on a supercomputer
-post_processing: Visualizes the results
+post_processing_multi: Visualizes the results
-loss_plot: Creates the loss-epoch plots
-tmp: Contains the weights of the trained model
+tmps: Contains the weights of the 5 models, trained with different initial weights
+plots_1500: contains the plots